September 14, 2022

 This feature allows you to configure sending specific categories of messages to the right customers.
 For example, you want to notify active users about promotions every 3 days and persuade them to read a blog digest once a week.
 You are also going to re-engage sleeping customers with one promotional message every week.
 It is easy to follow this logic by setting up matching rules between groups, message types, and sending schedules.

-Customer segmentation is not only a direct way to increase profits but also an exciting way to get to know your audience better.
+Customer segmentation is not only a direct way to increase profits through repeat purchases but also an exciting way to get to know your audience better and improve customer engagement.
 By analyzing who your users are, why they choose your product, and what attracts them the most, you can find new development points for your mobile marketing strategy.

 Do you need a vivid example?
-Get inspired by an international food delivery app that has increased orders by 65% and was able to return 25% of the app’s users with the help of segmentation.
+Get inspired by an international food delivery app that increased orders by 65% and returned 25% of inactive users with the help of segmentation.
 Just follow this article to get familiar with that case.